 This sustainability report has been prepared in accordance with the principles and criteria of the sustainability reporting framework "EPRA Sustainability Best Practices Recommendations Guidelines - Third Version September 2017" of the European Public Real Estate Association (EPRA).
-The description of the Overall Recommendations can be found in the section "Basis for preparation" on page 115.
+The description of the Overall Recommendations can be found in the section "Basis for preparation".